cjdbarlow/bedside-notebook/anaesthesia/obs/cardiac.md

 		In first 6 months.
 		* Repaired CHD with residual defects

-###Ineffective Therapies
 ##Complications
-Consequences of cardiac disease in pregancy include:
+Consequences of cardiac disease in pregnancy include:
 * Maternal
 	* Arrhythmias
 	* Heart failure